smintio/Portals-Components-SDK/Tools/Portals-DevServer/Release/README.md

 to refresh the browser (*do not forget to turn off the browser cache!*) for the changes to take effect.

-For this to work, *the portal you are using to test your frontend components needs to be configured* to look up frontend components from localhost before loading them from our CDN.
+For this to work, *the portal you are using to test your frontend components needs to be configured* to look up frontend components from the dev server before loading them from our CDN.
 We can do that for you.
 Please get in touch with [support@smint.io](mailto:support@smint.io) to start the process.

 *Please note, that this only works for frontend component JavaScript changes!* If you want to change the *configuration options* of